Please note that our September 2017 intake is now closed. Applications for 2018 are now open.

 Boughton Green Road

-The course is taught by experienced counsellors and therapists with a varied background, supported by some practitioners from allied professions (e.g. psychology, social work, nursing, psychiatric nursing, law and psychiatry).
+The course is taught by experienced counsellors and therapists that have varied backgrounds and specialisms.
+This course is also supported by practitioners from allied professions (e.g. psychology, social work, nursing, psychiatric nursing, law and psychiatry).

 Child and Adolescent Mental Health Conference

-The CAHMS Conference at the University of Northampton is a three day conference, and you have the option of either volunteering for a couple of hours and attending for free, or pay (last year it was about £15 per day) to cover the cost of lunches and printed materials.
+We are proud to host the three day CAHMS Conference at the University of Northampton.
+As a student on this course you will have the option of either volunteering for a couple of hours and attending for free, or paying (last year it was about £15 per day) to cover the cost of lunches and printed materials.

 - Module code: PSYM062